 As a visual showcase and support for the center’s research, the Arboretum at Penn State is creating a two-acre Pollinators Garden, which will provide opportunities for others to learn how to incorporate pollinators into their landscapes.

 In addition to the multitude of events and workshops held each year, the center is also responsible for bringing together experts from across the globe as part of the International Conference on Pollinator Biology, Health and Policy.
-The conference, which has positioned Penn State as a leader in bringing together expertise in addressing pollinator health, aims to translate research results into solutions for broader application and diverse communities.
+The conference, which has positioned Penn State as a leader in bringing together expertise in addressing the health of bee and pollinator populations, aims to translate research results into solutions for broader application and diverse communities.

 “Sustainability and conservation aren’t just things that happen in a nature reserve; they happen in our backyards,” said Grozinger.
 “We really want to shift perceptions into new ways of thinking.
 People are really excited about that, and we are giving them the tools to tackle the pollinator crisis themselves.”